 However, the main way to improve the health of your circulatory system and avoid excess plaque is through diet and exercise.
 Avoiding foods that trigger a buildup of cholesterol is a first step.
 Getting your blood moving through vigorous exercise helps keep the plaque from attaching to the walls of your blood vessels and hardening or constricting them.
 Keep your blood pressure under control, too, as too much pressure on the arteries and veins can weaken them.
 When necessary, we will provide additional treatment, such as medications or vascular surgery, to reverse a significant problem.

 Consulting New York’s Experts

-Dr. Hal Abrahamson, Dr. Daniel E. Orozco, and Dr. Elvis Rosero specialize in caring for diabetic feet and providing excellent wound care.
+Dr. Hal Abrahamson and Dr. Daniel E. Orozco specialize in caring for diabetic feet and providing excellent wound care.
 Foot ulcers are common complications of poor circulatory problems that should not be ignored.
 Give Aadvanced Foot Care Associates a call at one of our three locations: Rego Park, NY (718) 896-4433, Plainview, NY (516) 822-9595, or Flushing, NY (718) 969-2266.
 You can also request an appointment with our online form.
 We blend the latest treatment knowledge with over 100 years of combined foot care know-how to bring you the best in podiatric care